A topic from the subject of Experimentation in Chemistry.

 pH Determination

-This experiment is used to determine the pH of a solution using a pH meter or indicator.
+This experiment involves measuring the pH of a solution using a pH meter or indicator to determine its acidity or basicity.

 Buffer Solutions